Concerns and controversies at the 2016 Summer Olympics: Swimming pool data

-Researchers are questioning whether a current in the pool may have affected swimming times giving some an unfair advantage in the Rio Olympics.
+Researchers at two American universities questioned whether a current in the pool may have affected swimming times, giving some an unfair advantage in the Rio Olympics, particularly in the single-length 50m events.
 Data from the Games seems to suggest that swimmers in one half of the pool had an unfair advantage over those in the other, and that this has been a persistent problem in the sport.

-Joel Stager, director of the Indiana University's Counsilman Center for the Science of Swimming, and two researchers told the Wall Street Journal that results seem to indicate swimmers in the higher-numbered lanes had a performance boost in the 50m, which has competitors swim one pool length.
+Research at the Indiana University's Counsilman Center for the Science of Swimming, and at Eastern Michigan University, suggested that swimmers in the higher-numbered lanes had a performance boost in the 50m, which has competitors swim one pool length.
 There was a reverse effect for swimming the opposite direction.
 On a longer race which involves swimming more than one length of the pool, swimmers in the lower-numbered lanes had a boost on the return.

 In results from the men's and women's 50m heats for every type of stroke in Rio, the researchers found that almost all those who qualified for the final swam in lanes four to eight.
 Athletes who then moved to the lower-numbered lanes showed a decrease in performance.
 Only one medallist in the 50m swim came from the lower lanes – US swimmer Anthony Ervin.